sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * Option to make plural attrs be list/dicts/sets? cf xsd

-* global attributes?
+* finish global attribute support

-* Vector attrs (maybe just float{3,3}?)
+* Vector attrs (maybe just float{n} xsd list type with bounded length?)

 * typed attributes: when to cast.
 Lose or keep original string?
 Semantics for isEqualNode?
-Can't quite use Pythonesque duck typing, since it wants "5" != 5 (etc.).
+Separate methods/options for cast vs. str values?

+* abbreviated attr names? meh

 * JsonX mapping for DTDs?

+* Something like "+ANY(namespace, namespace)" -- useful enough to bother?

+* Compact way to declare special-char entities:
+    ** HTML ones en masse
+    ** Unicode-name-derived ones (stock abbrs, or min unique tokens?)
+    ** <!SDATA [ name int, ... ]>  Maybe allow multiple ints, and/or 'c'?

 ==Other==

-* Should I add back sibling threading as an option?
-Say,
-    @property
-    def nextSibling:
-        return self._NSib if hasattr(self, '_NSib') else self.findNSib()
-        getattr(self, '_NSib', self.findNSib())
-    @nextSibling.setter:
-    def nextSibling(self, theSib:Node):
-        if hasattr(self, '_NSib'): self._NSib = theSib
-    Could a transclusion node be introduced, to allow DAGs or even graphs?
+* Could a transclusion node be introduced, to allow DAGs or even graphs?
     Traversal would have to prevent circularities; affected methods? childInex works if you can only transclude one subtree per nodeSteps, parentNode, depth
     searches
     ?subclass of characterData so it doesn't "have" children

 * Should getitem work for virtual XPath axes?
 Not just childNodes, but
 maybe: Ancestors, PSibs, FSibs, Prec, Foll, Desc, Attrs (and |self)